 Especially the younger, tech-savvy generation (Millennial and Gen Z) is expecting access to information and solutions instantly.
 They prefer solving problems themselves before reaching out to a support representative by accessing resources to find the desired solution.
 So it’s important to provide them with an intuitive self-support platform that complements the classical Remote Support from IT staff.

 The concept of simplicity ties into that.
-Self-Services can only serve their purpose if the information they provide is easily accessible and resources organized in an intuitive way.
-Simplicity means to achieve goals in less time and with minimal effort.
+Self-Services can only serve their purpose if the information they provide is easily accessible and resources organized intuitively.
+Simplicity means achieving goals in less time and with minimal effort.
 As the digital age brings an overload of information and choices, customers seek simple solutions instead of feature overload.
 Especially in the field of Remote Support, simplicity means being able to access and control machines easily from one central point.

 The growing number of IoT devices reflects this need for simple and effortless administration.
 IoT (Internet of Things) is a term describing a network of physical objects (devices) that are all interconnected with each other.
 Examples are Google Home devices, Amazon’s Alexa, voice control, dimmable lights, and heating control via smartphone, for instance.